vyrjana/DearEIS/documentation/API.md

 _DearEIS_ is built on top of the `pyimpspec` package.
 See the API reference for `pyimpspec` for information more information about classes and functions that are provided by that package and referenced below (e.g. the `Circuit` class).

+**NOTE!** The API makes use of multiple processes where possible to perform tasks in parallel.
+Functions that implement this parallelization have a `num_procs` keyword argument that can be used to override the maximum number of processes allowed.
+Using this keyword argument should not be necessary for most users under most circumstances.

+If NumPy is linked against a multithreaded linear algebra library like OpenBLAS or MKL, then this may in some circumstances result in unusually poor performance despite heavy CPU utilization.
+It may be possible to remedy the issue by specifying a lower number of processes via the `num_procs` keyword argument and/or limiting the number of threads that, e.g., OpenBLAS should use by setting the appropriate environment variable (e.g., `OPENBLAS_NUM_THREADS`).
+Again, this should not be necessary for most users and reporting this as an issue to the pyimpspec or DearEIS repository on GitHub would be preferred.

 **Table of Contents**

 - [deareis](#deareis)